-The notion of "sex for hire" is not inherent in the etymology, which rather suggests one "exposed to lust" or sex "indiscriminately offered."
-However, this is now almost the official European term for the institution: German prostituierte, Russian prostitutka, etc. Figurative sense (of abilities, etc.) is from 1570s.
-Of men, in reference to homosexual acts, from 1886 (in form prostitution); phrase male prostitute attested by 1948.
+The notion of "sex for hire" is not inherent in the etymology, which rather suggests one "exposed to lust" (by herself or another) or sex "indiscriminately offered."
+Descendants of the Latin word are now almost the official European term for the institution: German prostituierte, Russian prostitutka, etc.